Jackie Kashian: Early life and career

 Kashian, who is of Armenian and Irish descent, was born in South Milwaukee, Wisconsin and raised by her father, Elliot, and her stepmother, Nancy, along with her four older brothers and one older sister.
 She graduated from South Milwaukee High School in 1983.

 Kashian discovered her love of stand-up comedy while attending The University of Wisconsin-Madison, and was soon given stage time at a club operated by Bill Kinison, the brother of Sam Kinison, five nights a week.

 She has also acted, appearing in the TV series Murphy Brown (1988) and in films such as Bam Bam and Celeste (2005) and Looking Forward: 2016 (2018).

 Kashian has had a half-hour special on Comedy Central and has appeared on CBS, NBC, and the nationally syndicated Radio/TV show Bob And Tom.
 She tours internationally, spending approximately 25 weeks a year on the road, and has entertained US troops stationed in Africa and the Middle East several times.
 Her album It is Never Going to be Bread was named as one of the top comedy albums of 2010 by Amazon.com.

 After living in Minneapolis, Kashian moved to Los Angeles and resides in Van Nuys with her husband, Andy Ashcraft.
 She has a strong personal and professional relationship with Maria Bamford and they often perform together, both in Los Angeles and on the road.
-Kashian has also opened for Brian Reagan on several occasions.
+Kashian has also opened for Brian Regan on several occasions.